starcraftman/pakit/README.md

 Currently, pakit can't handle dependencies so anything you build has to have dependencies met already.
 Work in progress.

-Step 1: Install dependencies to system.
+**Install Dependencies**

+Set up the user build environment to build ag & git.
+Pakit only really depends on the commands a recipe needs to execute.

 ```bash
 sudo apt-get install build-essential automake git python-pip liblzma-dev libevent-dev ncurses-dev
 ```

-Step 2: Get Pakit From Github & Put On $PATH
+**Get Pakit From Github & Put On $PATH**

+We get the source code from git and put it on the path.
+Since we aren't installing from pip, we must manually install those packages.

 ```bash
 git clone https://github.com/starcraftman/pakit.git